-Other charges increased \$37.5 million from \$1,903.8 million in FY 2020 to \$1,941.3 million in FY2021.
+Other charges increased \$46.9 million from \$1,941.3 million in FY 2021 to \$1,988.2 million in FY 2022.
 The increase was Costs in Excess of Billings related to the net effect of payment of current maturities and refunding activity associated with the regional cooperation debt program.

-Deferred outflows increased \$50.2 million in FY 2021 from \$636.4 million to \$686.6 million.
-The changes were an increase of \$2.6 million due to the recognition of a deferred pension outflow in accordance with GASB No. 68 (See Note 6), an increase of \$1.3 million due to the recognition of other postemployment benefit outflow in accordance with GASB No. 75 and \$47.9 million asset retirement adjustment (\$47.7 million-Columbia, \$0.2 million - ISFSI) due to requirements of GASB No. 83.
-(See Note 9).
-The increases were offset by a decrease of \$1.6 million to unamortized loss on refunding associated with the 2021 bond activity
+Deferred outflows increased \$101.1 million in FY 2022 from \$686.6 million to \$787.7 million.
+The changes were an increase \$104.1 million asset retirement adjustment (\$103.7 million - Columbia, \$0.4 million - ISFSI) due to requirements of GASB No. 83 (See Note 9).
+The increases were offset by a decrease of \$1.6 million due to the recognition of a deferred pension outflow in accordance with GASB No. 68 (See Note 6) and a \$1.4 million decrease to unamortized loss on refunding associated with the 2022 bond activity.

-Current liabilities increased \$112.0 million in FY 2021 to \$310.9 million.
-The major reason for the increase was due to an increase in a current line of credit of \$75.9 million in FY 2021 to \$85.9 million.
-Other increases included accounts payable and accrued expenses of \$36.8 million and due to other business units of \$3.0 million, both a timing result of year-end obligations.
-Other increases from timing of due to participants resulted in an increase of \$3.7 million.
-Offsetting the increases was a decrease in current maturities of long-term debt \$7.4 million per the maturity schedule for bonds.
+Current liabilities decreased \$69.0 million in FY 2022 to \$242.6 million.
+The change included a decrease in the current line of credit of \$20.0 million in FY 2022 to \$65.9 million.
+Other decreases included accounts payable of \$31.6 million, a decrease in accrued expenses of \$8.0 million, which includes the current lease liability recognized due to the retroactive application of GASB 87 at the beginning of FY 2022 (See Notes 1 and 13), and a decrease in due to other business units of \$4.8 million, which are a timing result of year-end obligations.
+Other decreases from timing of due to participants resulted in a decrease of \$5.0 million.
+Offsetting the decreases was an increase in current maturities of long-term debt of \$0.4 million per the maturity schedule for bonds.

-Restricted liabilities increased \$0.7 million in FY 2021 to \$74.9 million reflecting the changes in accrued interest on various bond series.
+Restricted liabilities decreased \$0.8 million in FY 2022 to \$74.1 million reflecting the changes in accrued interest on various bond series.

-Long-term debt (Bonds Payable) increased \$104.4 million in FY 2021 from \$3,360.4 million to \$3,464.8 million due to the FY 2021 bond restructuring and funding activities associated with the regional cooperation debt program.
+Long-term debt (Bonds Payable) increased \$34.3 million in FY 2022 from \$3,464.8 million to \$3,499.1 million due to the FY 2022 bond restructuring and funding activities associated with the regional cooperation debt program.

-Other long-term liabilities increased \$95.8 million in FY 2021 to \$1.622 billion.
+Other long-term liabilities increased \$99.6 million in FY 2022 to \$1.727 billion.
 The major driver was increases to the asset retirement obligation due to GASB No. 83.
-Decommissioning liability increased \$73.8 million due to required yearly indexing of the obligation.
-Columbia accounted for \$73.4 million of the increase and ISFSI accounted for \$0.4 million of the increase.
-The establishment of the other postemployment benefits liability resulted in an increase of \$27.7 million in accordance with GASB NO. 75.
-Offsetting the increases was a pension liability decrease of \$5.7 million in accordance with GASB No. 68.
+Decommissioning liability increased \$133.3 million due to required yearly indexing of the obligation.
+Columbia accounted for \$132.6 million of the increase and ISFSI accounted for \$0.7 million of the increase.
+The establishment of the other postemployment benefits liability resulted in an increase of \$0.2 million in accordance with GASB No. 75.
+Offsetting the increases was a pension liability decrease of \$33.2 million in accordance with GASB No. 68.
+FY 2021 other long-term liabilities has been restated for comparison purposes due to the retroactive application of GASB 87 at the beginning of FY 2022 (See Notes 1 and 13), which resulted in a \$0.7 million decrease to \$4.6 million in FY 2022.